 We have all been there, we arrive for an action-packed session planned to the finest and smallest of details fit for an even number of players attend and then reality kicks in, an odd number arrive!
 Here are a few ideas to support your coaching delivery as you add MatchPlay Cards© into your training games...

 "It’s crucial for coaches to provide the right conditions for players to thrive.
 It doesn't matter what setting you coach in – creating a positive environment is really important." - FA Learning

 Don't miss an opportunity to connect with your players.
-Consider the game as a puzzle, players will consistently face underload and overload situations throughout the game though, have they got the toolbox of solutions to solve the problem?
-It is the coaches responsibility to create an environment that prepares players for the game.
+Considering the game as a puzzle, players will consistently face underload and overload situations throughout the game though, have they got the toolbox of solutions to solve the problem?
+It is the coach's responsibility to create an environment that prepares players for the game.

-With the game in motion can you use this time to effectively interact with your players, this may be with drive-by feedback or more formally as you pull them out of the game.
-Explore interacting with two players at the same time, one player from each team.
-This not only continues the underload and overload theme but also creates a golden opportunity to connect players together with their decisions, experiences and peers.
+With the game in motion can you use this time to effectively interact with your players, this may be with drive-by feedback or more formally as you pull them out of the game and ask them to choose a challenge card from the deck.
+Explore interacting with two players at the same time, one player from each team, and getting them to choose MatchPlay Cards© for each other as either team or player challenges.
+This will not only continues the underload and overload theme but also create a golden opportunity to connect players together with their decisions, experiences, and peers.

 The use of a second phase ball directly from the coach can dictate and encourage a certain outcome, as one leaves the playing area a new one is rolled in.
 Coaches can be tactical of where this ball is ignited from and who this ball brings into play.
 Embrace randomness.

 The importance of creating sessions that ask players to make multiple decisions in varying situations is critical yet true learning is possibly drawn from the moments of reflection and feedback.